 Yes.
-By using a face scrub or a body scrub before applying your best self tanner, you are ensuring that you are ridding your skin of the dry and/or dead skin cells.
+By using a face scrub or a body scrub before applying your best self-tanner, you are ensuring that you are ridding your skin of dry and/or dead skin cells.
 These areas of skin can, unless adequately removed, make your tan appear blotchy and unattractive.
 So your best bet is to have the smoothest skin possible before you apply your tanner.

 Can I Use Self-Tanner if I Have Age Spots?

 Whenever I write anything about self-tanners, I get a flurry of emails from readers wondering how the self-tanner will affect their age spots.

 According to editor Valerie Monroe, in “O the Oprah Magazine,” if you have hyperpigmentation (dark spots), you should avoid self-tanners, which tend to darken age spots.
 If you have hypopigmentation –or light age spots — tanner will help even out your skin tone.

 Age spots are caused by sun damage.
 According to Monroe, you can treat them by applying a topical prescription bleaching agent, have them removed with a chemical peel, or treat them with laser OR intense pulsed light (IPL) treatments.

 Why Do Self-Tanners Smell So Bad? – The real reason that self-tanner smells so gosh-awful